steplix/ms-nestjs-microservice/README.md

 ### Getting started

-See helloworld folder for real life example.
+See [helloworld zip](https://gitlab.com/steplix/nestjs-microservice/-/blob/develop/helloworld.zip) for real life example.
 And a better way to start 😁

 ### Configure